michelle-hwang/michelle-hwang.github.io/_posts/crm-filtered-fields-hierarchical.md

 We can configure this scenario using a single Custom Entity and self-referential relationships.

-1. Create Custom Entity.
+## Step 1: Create Custom Entity.

 I will create a custom entity called Service Group.

-2. Create self-referential relationships.
+## Step 2: Create self-referential relationships.

-3. Create relationship with XX entity
+## Step 3: Create relationship with XX entity

-4. Create views
+## Step 4: Create views

-5. Add to form using filtered view
+## Step 5: Add to form using filtered view

-6. Import data
+## Step 6: Import data